ejmastnak/ejmastnak.github.io/notes/arch/basics/caps2esc.md

 ---
-title: Remap Caps Lock to Escape and Control
+title: Remap Caps Lock to Escape and Control on Arch Linux
 ---

 # Remap Caps Lock to Escape and Control